-When you evaluate expressions, be careful of C expressions that cause side effects.
-See "Expressions with side effects" on page 108 for more information on side effects.
+When you evaluate expressions, be careful of language expressions that cause side effects.
+See "Expressions with side effects" on page 82 for more information on side effects.

-If you're debugging a C++ program, the Evaluate/Modify dialog box also lets you display the members of a class instance.
+If you're debugging an object-oriented program, the Evaluate/Modify dialog box also lets you display the C++ member functions and Object Pascal methods of a class instance.
 You can use any format specifier with an instance that can be used in evaluating a record.